joellprieto/excel_vba_tsql_bulk_insert/README.md

     conn.Execute bulk_insert_string
     conn.Close
 End Sub

+Sub delete_target_file(target_file as String)
+    With New FileSystemObject
+        If .FileExists(target_file) Then
+            .DeleteFile target_file
+        End If
+    End With
+End Sub

 ```

 ### since TSQL insert treats as characters we will append the corresponding file format for transformation